 In terms of lot dimensions.
 The proposed lots generally comply.
 Legacy proposes some smaller lots that they wish to trial a certain type of housing stack new to this locality.
-Their 'Patio' Style housing product results in high quality visual presentation to street elevations, particularly secondary frontages on corner lots where the need for lengthy solid fencing is minimised.
+Their 'Patio' Style housing product results in high quality visual to street elevations. presentation particularly secondary frontages on corner lots where the need for lengthy solid fencing is minimised.
 These are a new style of dwelling layout that Legacy would consider in future stages depending on their success.

-Consistent with the DA Stage 1, a 'Building Envelope Plan' is included with the application showing specific setback controls for the lots less than 300sqn in area.
+Consistent with the DA Stage 1, a 'Building Envelope Plan' is included with the application showing specific setback controls for the lots less than 300sqm in area as well as a Design Guideline covering the provision of double garages on 10m frontage lots.